 Compliance Assessment and Management Section for clarification.

 The department will review this policy every 3 years or as required.

 The department welcomes feedback at any time and may conduct a review earlier if required to ensure the requirements outlined in this document reflect current business practices.

 Minimum document requirements

 Each statement must be made on a document that complies with the minimum documentary and import declaration requirements policy.
-Example templates of acceptable documentation are provided on the department's website.
+Example templates of acceptable documentation are provided on the

 Approved arrangement documentation

 This policy document should be read in conjunction with these schemes: